robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/relations-1.md

 **d)**
 ## Rosen 7th Edition Sec 9.1 Exercise 9
 Show that the relation $R=\emptyset$ on the empty set $S=\emptyset$ is reflexive, symmetric, and transitive.
+### Soln
+Each of the properties reflexive, symmetric, and transitive are universally quantified statements.
+Because the domain is empty, each of them is vacuously true.